slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 ## Next steps
 Hopefully this guide included information that's helpful to get you up and running with a Slack app.
 If something is missing, feel free to open a ticket or a pull request.
 And if you want more information on Slack apps in general (and all of the APIs, events, and features talked about in this guide), check out our [API documentation](https://api.slack.com).

-The different packages have code samples and explanations to get you started writing the code in your app using our SDKs.
+The different packages have code samples, explanations, and more resources to get you started writing the code in your app using our SDKs.
+[The README has links to the packages and examples to get started](https://github.com/slackapi/node-slack-sdk).

-If you need developer support, email us at [developers@slack.com](mailto:developers@slack.com).